aiverify-foundation/moonshot/README.md

 ### Installation
 The source code is available on GitHub at: [https://github.com/moonshot-admin/moonshot](https://github.com/moonshot-admin/moonshot)
 ```
-$ pip install moonshot
-$ pip install moonshot[cli] #To enable running Moonshot using the CLI.
-$ pip install moonshot[web-api] #To enable running Moonshot using the web API.
+$ pip install projectmoonshot-imda # To install Moonshot library.
-$ pip install moonshot[all] #To enable running Moonshot using the CLI and web API.
+$ pip install "projectmoonshot-imda[web-api]" # To enable running Moonshot using the web API.
 ```
 #### Installation from source
 1. Download the source files by cloning this repository. i.e. Git clone (via SSH):